SystemsApproach/5G/arch.rst

 -  Non-Standalone (4G+5G RAN) over 4G’s EPC
 -  Non-Standalone (4G+5G RAN) over 5G’s NG-Core

-Focusing on the second pair, which imply incremental phasing, we see two general strategies.
-The first is to connect new 5G base stations to existing 4G-based EPCs, and then incrementally evolve the Mobile Core by refactoring the components and adding NG-Core capabilities over time.
-The second is to implement a backward-compatible NG-Core that can support both 4G and 5G base stations, where the new NG-Core could be implemented from scratch, but would likely start with the existing EPC code base.

-Of these options, the second is the most common.
-Generally referred to by its NSA acroynm, it involves 5G base stations being deployed alongside the existing 4G base stations in a given geography to provide a data-rate and capacity boost.
+The second of the three options, which is generally referred to by its NSA acronym, involves 5G base stations being deployed alongside the existing 4G base stations in a given geography to provide a data-rate and capacity boost.
 In NSA, control plane traffic between the user equipment and the 4G Mobile Core utilizes (i.e., is forwarded through) 4G base stations, and the 5G base stations are used only to carry user traffic.
 Eventually, it is expected that operators complete their migration to 5G by deploying NG Core and connecting their 5G base stations to it for Standalone (SA) operation.
-NSA and SA operations are illustrated in :numref:`Figure %s
+NSA and SA operations are illustrated in :numref:`Figure %s <fig-nsa>`.
-<fig-nsa>`.

 .. _fig-nsa:
 .. figure:: figures/Slide39.png